rlannon/N64-Converter/README.md

 ## Getting Started

 This project utilizes the Arduino to interpret the N64 controller signals and Python to convert those signals into actual key presses and mouse movement on the host computer.
 This project currently only works on Windows (tested on Project64) and is currently being adapted to allow use within Linux (tested on Mupen64Plus).
 Simply connect the controller, along with the signal LEDs, to the Arduino as specified below, and connect to the host via a USB cable.
-When the Python script starts, it will automatically search for the Arduino and establish a serial connection, so the Arduino should be connected before the Python script is run.
+When the Python script starts, it will automatically search for the Arduino and establish a serial connection.

 ### Device Driver